melmanm/melmanm.github.io/_posts/2023-03-04-article7-auth0-destkop-application-authentication-with-system-browser.md

 var id_token = loginResult.IdentityToken;
 var userClaims = loginResult.User.Claims;
 ```
+*Authorization code flow with PKCE is used to obtain a token*

-`Auth0ClientOptions` includes `IBrowser Browser {get; set;}` property, which takes responsibility of displaying login screen to the user.
-Moreover, it is used to perform user logout process.
+`Auth0ClientOptions`class includes `IBrowser Browser {get; set;}` property. `IBrowser` implementation takes responsibility of displaying login screen to the user.
+Additionally, it is used to perform user logout process.

 ### Default implementation.
-By default Auth0 uses `WebViewBrowser` implementation of `IBrowser` interface.
-It uses [`WebViewCompatible`](https://learn.microsoft.com/en-us/windows/communitytoolkit/controls/wpf-winforms/webviewcompatible) component to display login window to the user.
+By default, Auth0 nuget package uses `WebViewBrowser` implementation of `IBrowser` interface.
+It makes use of [`WebViewCompatible`](https://learn.microsoft.com/en-us/windows/communitytoolkit/controls/wpf-winforms/webviewcompatible) framework component, to display login form to the user.
-By default it renders html login page in new application window
+`WebViewBrowser` renders html login page in new application window
 ![auth0-default-login](/assets/img/article7/auth0-inapp-login.png)

 ## Display Auth0 login form in system browser
-In this section I will present custom implementation of `IBrowser` interface, which displays login form using system browser.
+In this section presents custom implementation of `IBrowser` interface, which displays login form using system browser.

 ### Desired architecture
 In order to display login form, system browser should be launched by desktop application, with authorization request configured as startup URL.
+In response, authorization server returns login page.

-After user login, application has to capture redirect URI auth, with authorization code provided as parameter.
-Since system web browser is running on client machine, it can successfully resolve localhost loopback address.
+Once user is authenticated, application has to capture redirect URI, with authorization code provided as parameter.
+Since system browser is running on client machine, it can successfully resolve localhost loopback address.
 Application can host http server on one of the localhost ports e.g. `http://localhost:8888`.
-Once localhost address is set as redirect URI on authorization server and specified in */authorize* request, authorization response containing code can be captured by localhost server.
+Once localhost address is set as redirect URI on authorization server and specified in initial authorization request, authorization code can be captured by the server.

 ![system-browser-flow](/assets/img/article6/system-browser-flow.png)

 ### Custom IBrowser implementation
-`IBrowser` interface includes a single signature:
+`IBrowser` interface includes a single method signature:

 ```csharp
 public interface IBrowser